 5.18.18 Timing offset adjustments for IAB

 For IAB operation, in order to achieve time-domain synchronization across multiple backhaul hops, a timing adjustment may be provided to an IAB node by its parent node.
 Two different values may be provided, related to Case-1/Case-6, and Case-7 timing modes respectively.
 These parameters are applicable only to IAB nodes.
 The Timing Delta MAC CE carries Tdelta which is used to determine the IAB-DU DL Tx timing adjustment for the Case-1/Case-6 timing modes.
-The Case-7 Timing advance offset MAC CE carries Toffset,2 which is used to determine the IAB-MT UL Tx timing adjustment for the Case-7 timing mode.
+The Case-7 Timing Advance Offset MAC CE carries Toffset,2 which is used to determine the IAB-MT UL Tx timing adjustment for the Case-7 timing mode.

 Upon reception of a Timing Delta MAC CE the IAB node shall: